minoic/markdown-auto-catalog/README.md

 Step 1

-Add two flags `<!-- catalog -->` to the document you want to add catalog.So that the catalog while be automatically update while the job works.
+Add two tags `<!-- catalog -->` to the appropriate location in the document where you want to add the catalog.
+This way, when the GitHub Action workflow job is completed, the catalog will be automatically added or updated between these two tags.

 ```markdown
 ## Catalog